Degree Level:

 Bachelor of Science in Visual Communication–Graphic Design

 From the logo for your favorite coffee shop, to those cool stickers you have on your water bottle, to the graphics behind your most played video game – graphic design is the backbone to so much of what we visually consume every day.
-If you want to create art that inspires, educates, and captivates audiences, then being a Graphic Design major will get you there!
+If you want to create visual design that inspires, educates, and captivates audiences, then being a Graphic Design major is for you!

 Why be a Graphic Design major?